 Finding hope in a difficult diagnosis

-While few things are as frightening as hearing the word “ cancer” from a doctor, the 21st century is bringing more and more reasons for hope and optimism in the diagnosis of this dreaded disease.
+While few things are as frightening as hearing the word “cancer” from a doctor, the 21st century is bringing more and more reasons for hope and optimism in the diagnosis of this dreaded disease.
 At Diablo Valley Oncology / Hematology Medical Group our physicians have expertise in treating both malignant and non-malignant blood disorders as well.
-Cancer medicine and blood medicine are usually treated by the same physicians because, back in the 1950′s and 1960′s, the first medically treatable cancer was leukemia, a blood disease cared for by hematologists (internists who treat blood disorders).
+Cancer medicine and blood medicine are usually treated by the same physicians because in the 1950s and 1960s, when the first medically treatable cancer was leukemia, a blood disease cared for by hematologists (internists who treat blood disorders).

 First, never in history have so many resources gone into advancing the treatment of illness.
 Breakthroughs in cancer prevention, detection, diagnosis and treatment of both cancer and blood disorders are coming at a dizzying pace.